jdcloudcom/en/documentation/Storage-and-CDN/Object-Storage-Service/Operation-Guide/Manage-Bucket/Set-Bucket-Cross-Region-Replication-2.md

 * Assign file name prefixes for synchronization: Synchronize files with the assigned prefixes in the source Bucket to the target Bucket.

    a.
 You can add at most 1000 prefixes.
-Each prefix can be at most 1024 bytes.
+Each prefix can be at most 1022 bytes.

    b.
-File prefixes do not support overlapping prefixes, for example, text and test/01 are not allowed.
+File prefixes do not support overlapping prefixes, for example, test and test/01 are not allowed.

 5. Change Storage Type or Not.